Back to comparisons

 When to use Mechasm

-- →You want the power of Playwright without writing and maintaining CSS/XPath selectors
+- →You want the power of Playwright without the same level of ongoing test maintenance

 - →You need tests that self-heal when the UI changes

-- →You want product managers to write tests in plain English
+- →You want product managers to write tests in plain language

 Feature Breakdown